zainhoda/zainhoda.github.io/README.md

 Personal website for **zain-hoda.com**, hosted from this repository with GitHub Pages.

-A custom, responsive Jekyll site with no client-side JavaScript, tracking scripts, external fonts, or theme dependency.
+A custom, responsive Jekyll site with a small script for interactive company cards and no tracking scripts, external fonts, or theme dependency.
 The homepage introduces Zain's enterprise AI work and links to The AI Adoption Gap on Substack.
 Published technical posts retain their existing URLs and are linked from `/writing/`.

 ## Local development